vmwarelab/cci/Opencart/README.md

   kubectl ccs set-context --project moad --supervisor-namespace open-cart
 ```
 Note: You only have to create your context if you login with --skip-set-context option.
-      Without it the conext will be auto created when you login into cci.
+      Without it the context will be auto created when you login into cci.

 ## 5. Switch Context to your Supervisor Name ccs:moad:open-cart
 ```